LukeGrahamLandry/WrapperLib/README.md

 ## Registries

-feels like there are a lot of agressivly clever registry helper libs but really all i want is to wrap a deferred register so i can use it from common code then in mod init just RegistryWrapper.init() on forge it can get the mod bus and fabric doesn't need it
+feels like there are a lot of aggressively clever registry helper libs but really all i want is to wrap a deferred register so i can use it from common code then in mod init just RegistryWrapper.init(), on forge it can get the mod bus and fabric doesn't need it

 ## Example Mod